gulatikrishav/agentmail-context-optimization/README.md

 # Causal Evaluation of Email Retrieval Pipelines

-A research experiment that measures, after retrieval, which context actually mattered for the correct answer — and quantifies how much retrieved context was unnecessary.
+A research experiment that measures, after retrieval, which context actually mattered for the correct answer — and how much retrieved context was unnecessary.

 ## The Problem